UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 1. Join our [mailing list](#mailinglist)
 2. Checkout the [calendar](#calendar)
 3. Attend our weekly [meetings](#meetings)
-    * Meeting location for the fall semester is **TBD**, join our mailing list for updates.
+    * Meeting location for the fall semester is **PUP 105**, but please watch our mailing list for potential updates.
 4. Join our [Slack](https://umbccd.slack.com)[^1]
 5. Check out our [Github](https://github.com/UMBCCyberDawgs)